This symbol illuminates to indicate low tyre pressure. Check the tyre pressure in the Car Status app in the centre display.

 General information on the tyre monitoring system

-In the information below, the tyre monitoring system is generally referred to as TPMS.
+In the information below, the tyre monitoring system is referred to generically as TPMS.

 Each tyre, including the spare tyre*, should be checked once a month.
 When checking, the tyre should be cold and have the air pressure recommended by the car manufacturer specified on the tyre pressure label or in the tyre pressure table.
 If the car has tyres of a different size than that recommended by the manufacturer, find out what the correct air pressure level is for these.